AbrahamLara/AuthFP/README.md

 # iOS-Messaging-App

-A project I have worked on for educational purposes since I was very interested in improving iOS development skills.

-You can go to your Firebase Console and download the "GoogleService-Info.plist" then drag it into your Xcode project once you have it open
+AuthFP (Authentication Firebase Project) is an iOS messaging app that allows users to send and recieve text, image, and video messages.
+This app utilizes Google's Firebase API users authentication, realtime database, and storage.
+I worked on this project when I was becoming interested in programming.

+# Setup

+* Go into your firebase [console](https://console.firebase.google.com/) and create a new project

+* Click 'Add App' under your project name

+* Select iOS and follow the instructions displayed

 # Screenshots